shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ```

 *Embedded within the IF() function, the ISINSCOPE() function is used to test whether the region column is the level in a hierarchy of levels.
 When true, the DIVIDE() function is evaluated.
 The absence of a false part means that blank is returned when the region column is not in scope.*

 13. Notice that the **Sales % Country** measure now only returns a value when a region is in scope.

     ![Picture 55](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image19.png)

 14. Add another measure to the **Sales** table, based on the following expression, and format as a percentage:

-    **DAX**

     ```